Montcalm Community College

 Community college in Sidney, Michigan, U.S.

 Montcalm Community College (MCC) is a public community college in Sidney, Michigan.
 Founded in 1965, Montcalm Community College had an enrollment of 2,080 students in 2005.

+Campus

+The college's campus is off of Sydney Road in Montcalm County, Michigan.

+Athletics

+MCC fields athletic teams known as the Centurions.
+They compete in the NJCAA.